Distance From Vancouver (South End of Lions

 The two sides of Lynn Headwaters Regional Park are connected via the Hanes Valley Route (a one-way hike), visible on the map below.
 Our hike today was from the Grouse Mountain side of the park up to Goat Mountain.
-The map is courtesy of Lynn Headwaters Regional Park, and was obtained Goat Mountain Trail Map
+The map is courtesy of Metro Vancouver Regional Parks.
+Goat Mountain Trail Map